nova-labs/wareporting/README.md

 ```shell
 pip-sync requirements.txt
 ```
-If you add or remove dependencies, please update `requirements.in` and run `pip-compile` to update `requirements.txt`.
+If you add or remove dependencies, please update `requirements.in` and run `pip-compile` to update `requirements.txt`, followed by pip-sync.

 For development, developer-only dependencies are listed in `requirements-dev.in`.
 Install them with: